7 Old Churches in Cavite for Visita Iglesia.

 2. Our Lady of the Pillars Parish in Imus City

 Founded in 1795 as parochial church by Augustinian Recollect priests under the patronage of Nuestra Senora del Pilar and St. John the Baptist and by the administration of Fr.
 Francisco de Santiago, OAR as its first parish priest.

-Also known as Imus Cathedral is a must in the list because this baroque styled church with vintage religious relics, large chandiliers hanging on the ceiling, reminiscent of Spanish era.
+Also known as Imus Cathedral, is a must on the list because of this baroque style church with vintage religious relics, large chandeliers hanging on the ceiling, reminiscent of the Spanish era.

 3.St.
 Francis of Assisi Church in General Trias

 The Church altar is decorated with many ornately-carved statues of religious Catholic saints and personas mainly set upon a multi-tiered wooden carved platform.
 The church dates back to the Spanish period more than 300 years ago.
 The altar design is remarkably similar to the Silang Church.

 The St. Mary Magdalene Parish Church is the oldest church in Kawit, Cavite.
 The Jesuits arrived in Cavite el Viejo in 1624.
 The first wooden church was constructed in 1638 with the help of six families from Silang and Maragondon.
 The corner stone of the current church was placed in 1737.
 In 1768, management of the church was transferred to secular clergy as a result of the expulsion of the Jesuits.
 It was transferred to the control of the Augustinian Recollects in 1849.
 President Emilio Aguinaldo was baptized in the church in 1869.
 His baptismal certificate is kept inside a glass cabinet on the left side of the baptistry.
 The church sustained major damage during the Philippine-American War.
 Source: Municipality of Kawit Tourism